Davy Klaassen: Ajax

-On 5 August 2013, Klaassen made his debut in the Dutch Eerste Divisie in the 2–0 win against Telstar while playing for the newly promoted reserves team Jong Ajax, in what would be the first match in the 2nd tier of professional football ever for the reserves.
-He scored his first goal for Jong Ajax on 20 September 2013 in the 1–2 away victory against FC Eindhoven.
-On 6 October 2013, while playing for the Ajax first team, he scored his team's second goal in the 59th minute in the 3–0 home win against Utrecht.
-On 7 December 2013, Klaassen scored his first hat-trick while playing for the first team, in a 4–0 victory at home over NAC Breda, taking home the match ball and earning himself the Man of the Match award.
+On 5 August 2013, Klaassen made his debut in the Eerste Divisie in a 2–0 win against Telstar while playing for the newly promoted reserves team Jong Ajax, in what would be the first match ever in the 2nd tier of professional football for the reserves.
+He scored his first goal for Jong Ajax on 20 September 2013 in a 1–2 away victory against FC Eindhoven.
+On 6 October 2013, while playing for the Ajax first team, he scored his side's second goal in the 59th minute in a 3–0 home win against Utrecht.
+On 7 December 2013, Klaassen scored his first hat-trick while playing for the senior team, in a 4–0 victory at home over NAC Breda, taking home the match ball and earning himself the Man of the Match award.
 Following the departure of Ajax captain Siem de Jong, Klaassen switched to the vacant number 10 shirt for the upcoming season.

 For the 2015–16 season, Klaassen was named Ajax' captain, replacing the departed Niklas Moisander.

 Everton

 On 15 June 2017, Klaassen signed for Premier League side Everton on a five-year deal worth £23.6 million.
 He was handed the number 20 jersey at his new club for the 2017–18 season.
 He made his first official appearance for Everton in a 1–0 win over MFK Ružomberok in the UEFA Europa League third qualifying round first leg.
 Klaassen made his league debut for Everton on 12 August 2017, when his club beat Stoke City 1–0 at Goodison Park.

 Klaassen endured a difficult season with the club, falling out of favor with both Sam Allardyce and Marco Silva after Ronald Koeman was fired in October 2017.
 Between late September 2017 and early March 2018, he failed to make a Premier League appearance.
 At the end of the January transfer window, Klaassen neared a loan move to Napoli, although the move would never materialize.
-Allardyce claimed the deal collapsed as a result of an image rights dispute between Klaassen and the Italian club, although Klaassen would later reject this statement.
+Allardyce claimed the deal collapsed as a result of an image rights dispute between the player and the Italian club, although Klaassen would later reject this statement.
 Ahead of his summer move to Werder Bremen, Klaassen expressed his desire to prove his worth for the following season.
 Klaassen stated that he struggled to adapt to the different style of play in the Premier League, hence his struggles with the club.